 Have a planned interview in the coming days?
-This guide having 100+ Java interview questions will help you in revising most asked Java questions in small startups to big corporates.
+This guide having 100+ Java interview questions will help you in revising most asked core java interview questions for experienced developers and asked in small startups to big corporate.

 Start from these basic core java questions.
 I have written these tutorials specifically for helping you in answering some of the difficult questions you may face.
 I have tried to put as much reasoning as possible behind each answer.
 Still, it is not possible to include every possible question in this guide, so I have included some good resources at the end of this interview guide.